NKillough32/TB-Genomics/README.md

 - Discordant samples (one tool says R, the other says S) are written to `audit_log` with action `dr_concordance_discordance_flagged`.
 - Concordance summary included in `exports/lineage_dr_validation.json` under `dr_concordance`.

+FASTQ discovery and validation:
+- The pipeline automatically discovers FASTQ pairs in `uploads/` or specified input directories.
+- FASTQ metadata is extracted and validated against consensus sequences to ensure consistency.
+- Supports WSL and Docker fallback environments for TBProfiler and Mykrobe execution on raw reads.
+- FASTQ-based runs are logged in `exports/lineage_dr_validation.json` under `fastq_inputs` with per-sample diagnostics.

 Environment variables for tool execution:
 - `TBPROFILER_WSL_FALLBACK=1` (default on): enables WSL execution path.
 - `TBPROFILER_WSL_ENV=tbtools` (default): mamba env name inside WSL.